hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 ## Secrets

 > Secrets are a Kubernetes object intended for storing a small amount of sensitive data.
-> It is worth noting that Secrets are stored base64-encoded within Kubernetes, so they are not wildly secure.
 > Make sure to have appropriate role-based access controls (RBAC) to protect access to Secrets.
 > Even so, extremely sensitive Secrets data should probably be stored using something like HashiCorp Vault.